msdreams/todo_app/README.md

-Description
+Description:
 This Todo App is a modern task management application showcasing my frontend development skills and API integration.
 The app is built using React, TypeScript, and SCSS, providing a user-friendly interface for adding, editing, deleting, and managing task statuses.

 Technologies:
 React: Used to create dynamic and responsive components.